 Providing Just Enough Assistance – Communities that are solving homelessness are efficient, re-housing as many people as possible with available funding.
 Key to achieving efficiency is providing “just enough” to each homeless person so that he or she can become housed and stay housed.
 “Just enough,” for some homeless people, may be quite a lot, even while saving taxpayers money – see below under “permanent supportive housing.”
 But others need very little – after short-term help to get in to housing, they will be able to face the rest of their problems themselves.
 Discipline about providing only what is truly needed is key to having the greatest possible impact on homelessness.

 Cost-effective programs that provide “just enough” for homeless people in different circumstances include two particularly important models:

 RESULTS AND LOOKING AHEAD

 As jobs become more available over the coming years, the tools are in place to return to the rapid progress of 2005-2009.
 The possibilities are most hopeful for veterans of military service.
 Veterans have for many years been overrepresented among the homeless population.
 Now, however, homelessness among veterans is declining rapidly, because of investments in the new approach by the Department of Veterans Affairs and Congress.
-The primary rapid re-housing program for homeless veterans recently increased by $200 million, bringing all parts of the solution to scale, and homelessness among veterans can be put to a quick end with a strong local push.
+The primary rapid re-housing program for homeless veterans recently increased, bringing all parts of the solution to scale, and homelessness among veterans is being put to a quick end with a strong local efforts.
 With similar investment, similar results are attainable for other groups of vulnerable homeless people – those with severe disabilities, young children, and unaccompanied youth.
 No American deserves to be homeless, and America does not deserve to have a homelessness problem.
 Fortunately, the tools are available to solve its homelessness problem for good.